-The Commission has the responsibility to provide trainings on the Governmental Conduct Act, the Procurement Code and other of the state's ethics and disclosure laws to officials and employees across New Mexico's state and local governments.
-In FY23, the Commission intends to take the following strategic actions to continue and increase its trainings:
+The Commission has the responsibility to provide guidance on the Governmental Conduct Act, the Procurement Code and other of the state's ethics and disclosure laws to officials and employees across New Mexico's state and local governments.
+In FY23, the Commission intends to take the following strategic actions to continue and increase its guidance function:

-- Subject to requested appropriations, hire an Attorney IV and a Paralegal-A, so that the Commission has a greater ability to timely issue formal advisory opinions and informal advisory letters that are correct and responsive to any requester. - Research and prepare recommended amendments to the state ethics laws for consideration by members of the legislature during the 2023 legislative session. - Develop and offer trainings and continuing legal education courses (and related materials) on the Governmental Conduct Act and other laws within the Commission's jurisdiction; provide those trainings to both state agencies and local public bodies. - Issue formal and informal advisory opinions upon proper request. - Work with the Compilation Commission to ensure that State Ethics Commission advisory opinions are published on NMOneSource.com and New Mexico's statutes are annotated with the growing body of Ethics Commission advisory opinions - Prepare and deliver ethics training for legislators in December 2022 or January 2023, before the 60-day session
+- Subject to requested appropriations, fully fund the Attorney IV position, so that the Commission has a greater ability to timely issue formal advisory opinions and advisory letters that are legally correct and responsive to any requester. - Research and prepare recommended amendments to the state ethics laws for consideration by members of the legislature during the 2023 legislative session. - Develop and offer trainings and continuing legal education courses (and related materials) on the Governmental Conduct Act and other laws within the Commission's jurisdiction; provide those trainings to both state agencies, local public bodies, and affiliate organizations. - Issue advisory opinions and advisory letters upon proper request. - Work with the New Mexico Compilation Commission to ensure that State Ethics Commission advisory opinions are published on www.NMOneSource.com and New Mexico's statutes are annotated with the growing body of State Ethics Commission advisory opinions.

-CAPACITY BUILDING & VISIBILITY
+CAPACITY BUILDING AND VISIBILITY

-FY23 will be the Commission's fourth year; as such, the Commission remains a young state agency staffed by its initial staff members.
-To build its capacity to perform its basic constitutional and statutory mandates to adjudicate administrative complaints, issue advisory opinions, and provide trainings on New Mexico's governmental conduct and disclosure laws, in FY23, the Commission intends to take the following strategic actions:
+FY24 will be the Commission's fifth year.
+The Commission remains a young state agency, mostly staffed by its initial staff members.
+To build capacity to perform its basic constitutional and statutory mandates, in FY24, the Commission intends to take the following strategic actions: